 - 15.8.1.a.5 Generally, a forensic evidence specialist should receive evidence.
 Evidence may be submitted via the ILIMS pre-log feature.
 Evidence submissions will only be documented on a paper submission form with an extenuating circumstance, and the reason will be documented in ILIMS.
 "Accident victim samples" (AV) are not required to be pre-logged or have a paper submission form.
 AV samples have a form in the kit that accompanies the sample. - 15.8.1.a.5.1 Customers are requested to make their own changes/corrections in the pre-log system before submission.
 ISPFS staff members are encouraged to request that customers correct information in pre-log before the evidence is accepted into the laboratory.
 ISPFS staff members may make changes to the case information after submission on the laboratory side of ILIMS, although these corrections will not alter the information in pre-log.
 The ISPFS staff member receiving the change request from the customer is responsible to update the information in ILIMS and document the reason for the change.
-Customer requested changes to ILIMS should be dirrored in the pre-log database by the ISPFS staff member emailing the change request to ISPFS headquarters staff.
+Customer requested changes to ILIMS should be mirrored in the pre-log database by the ISPFS staff member emailing the change request to ISPFS headquarters staff.
 When an exact crime date is not known by the submitting agency, the date will be left blank in ILIMS. - 15.8.1.a.5.2 A customer dropping off evidence shall be offered an ILIMS receipt for the evidence submission.
-Toxicology forms are not required for Texicology evidence, provided the evidence has an appropriate chain of custody on the external packaging material.
-If the Toxicology kit does not have a drain of custody on it, then the Toxicology submission form must be signed by the FEC (or designee), the lab case number noted on the form, and the submission form scanned into the case info tab of ILIMS.
+Toxicology forms are not required for Toxicology evidence, provided the evidence has an appropriate chain of custody on the external packaging material.
+If the Toxicology kit does not have a chain of custody on it, then the Toxicology submission form must be signed by the FES (or designee), the lab case number noted on the form, and the submission form scanned into the case info tab of ILIMS.
 The original Toxicology submission form (when present) is retained through analysis and returned to the agency with the evidence. - 15.8.1.a.6 Evidence containers should be appropriate to the evidence and the analysis requested.
-If evidence is received in a manner that will lead to deleterious change, immediate steps shall be taken to prioritize analysis, repackage evidence, reject evidence or return@vidence without analysis.
+If evidence is received in a manner that will lead to deleterious change, immediate steps shall be taken to prioritize analysis, repackage evidence, reject evidence or return evidence without analysis.
 Documentation of the situation and action taken shall be included in the case record.
-If an item is simply rejected, the only documentation retained is located in the ILIMS activity log as an "unlogged evidence" record. - 15.8.1a.7 Sharp or pointed objects or items with sharp edges (e.g. knives, razors, glass) shall be confined within packaging that renders these objects safe to handle. - (5.8.1.b Requirements for syringes with needles: - 15.8.1.b.1 Forensic Services does not accept syringes with needles or which have had the needles cut, except in the carefully controlled manner described below.
-However, if the submitting agency chooses to submit a needleless syringe or a rinse from a syringe with a needle, then the sample may be submitted to Forensic Services as a routine case without going through the protective measures described below.
+If an item is simply rejected, the only documentation retained is located in the ILIMS activity log as an "unlogged evidence" record. - 15.8.1.a.7 Sharp or pointed objects or items with sharp edges (e.g. knives, razors, glass) shall be confined within packaging that renders these objects safe to handle.

+15.8.1.b Requirements for syringes: